yufeizhao/yufeizhao.github.io/research.md

 * [Tower-type bounds for Roth's theorem with popular differences](https://arxiv.org/abs/2004.13690) (with Jacob Fox and Huy Tuan Pham)

-* [A short proof of the canonical polynomial van der Waerden theorem](https://arxiv.org/abs/2005.04135) (with Jacob Fox and Yuval Wigderson)
+* [A short proof of the canonical polynomial van der Waerden theorem](https://arxiv.org/abs/2005.04135) (with Jacob Fox and Yuval Wigderson) \\
+  _Comptes Rendus Mathématique_, to appear.

 **Arithmetic regularity and applications**